apache/flink/docs/apis/batch/libs/table.md

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// read a DataSet from an external source DataSet<Tuple2<Integer, Long>> ds = env.readCsvFile(...);
-// create a Table from the DataSet with columns user, product, and order Table t = tableEnv.fromDataSet(ds).as("user, product, order");
+Table t = tableEnv.fromDataSet(ds).as("user, product, amount");
-// register the Table under the name "MyTable" tableEnv.registerTable("MyTable", t);
+// register the Table as table "Orders" tableEnv.registerTable("Orders", t);
 {% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
-// read a DataSet from an external source and
-// create a Table from the DataSet with columns user, product, and order val t = env.readCsvFile(...).as('user, 'product, 'order)
+val t = ds.toTable(tableEnv, 'user, 'product, 'amount)
-// register the Table under the name "MyTable" tableEnv.registerTable("MyTable", t)
+// register the Table as table "Orders" tableEnv.registerTable("Orders", t)
 {% endhighlight %}
 </div>
 </div>

-After registering a `Table` or `DataSet`, one can use them in SQL queries.
-A SQL query is defined using the `sql` method of the `TableEnvironment`.
-The result of the method is a new `Table` which can either be converted back to a `DataSet` or used in subsequent Table API queries.
+Registered tables can be used in SQL queries.
+A SQL query is defined using the `sql()` method of the `TableEnvironment`.
+It returns a new `Table` which can be converted back to a `DataSet` or used in subsequent Table API queries.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
 ExecutionEnvironment env = ExecutionEnvironment.getExecutionEnvironment();
-// create a Table environment
-TableEnvironment tableEnv = new TableEnvironment();
+BatchTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);
-// reset the translation context: this will erase existing registered Tables TranslationContext.reset();

 // read a DataSet from an external source DataSet<Tuple2<Integer, Long>> ds = env.readCsvFile(...);
-// create a Table from the DataSet
+// register the DataSet as table "Orders" tableEnv.registerDataSet("Orders", ds, "user, product, amount");
-Table t = tableEnv.fromDataSet(ds);
-// register the Table under the name "MyTable" tableEnv.registerTable("MyTable", t);
-// run a sql query and retrieve the result in a new Table Table result = tableEnv.sql("SELECT * FROM MyTable");
+// run a SQL query and retrieve the result in a new Table Table result = tableEnv.sql("SELECT SUM(amount) FROM Orders WHERE product = 10");
 {% endhighlight %}
 </div>

 <div data-lang="scala" markdown="1">
 {% highlight scala %}
 val env = ExecutionEnvironment.getExecutionEnvironment
-// create a Table environment
-val tableEnv = new TableEnvironment
+val tableEnv = TableEnvironment.getTableEnvironment(env)

-// reset the translation context: this will erase existing registered Tables TranslationContext.reset()
-// create a Table
-val t = env.readCsvFile(...).as('a, 'b, 'c)
+// read a DataSet from an external source val ds = env.readCsvFile(...)
-// register the Table under the name "MyTable" tableEnv.registerTable("MyTable", t)
+// register the DataSet under the name "Orders" tableEnv.registerDataSet("Orders", ds, 'user, 'product, 'amount)
-// run a sql query and retrieve the result in a new Table val result = tableEnv.sql("SELECT * FROM MyTable")
+// run a SQL query and retrieve the result in a new Table val result = tableEnv.sql("SELECT SUM(amount) FROM Orders WHERE product = 10")
 {% endhighlight %}
 </div>
 </div>